o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/intro.md

 ---
 # Creating and Customizing Project User Interfaces {#ui-editor-intro}

 You can use the **UI Editor** to create and customize various parts of the game user interface, such as images, text, buttons, menus, scroll boxes, and heads\-up displays \(HUDs\)\.
-For a tutorial about UI creation for games, see [Lumberyard Tutorials](https://gamedev.amazon.com/forums/tutorials)\.
+For a tutorial about UI creation for games, see [O3DE Tutorials](https://gamedev.amazon.com/forums/tutorials)\.

 **Topics**
 + [Using the UI Editor](/docs/user-guide/features/interactivity/user-interface/editor/using.md)